 Operational Excellence refers to the sustainable achievement of goals with respect to cost, product quality, safety, plant reliability , plant flexibility and throughput.

 Resource Efficiency refers to the achievement of goals with respect to energy efficiency, water use efficiency, material usage and waste management.

-Our philosophy is to consider these two areas in an integrated way, incorporating best practice.
+Our philosophy is to consider these three areas in an integrated way, incorporating best practice.
 VWG delivers value through consulting services, training and technology supply.